gahojin/thrifty/thrifty-gradle-plugin/README.md

         // Specifies which kind of nullability annotations to add to generated code, if any.
         //
-        // valid values are 'none' (the default), 'android-support', and 'androidx'. nullabilityAnnotationKind 'none'
+        // valid values are 'none' (the default), 'jetbrains', and 'androidx'. nullabilityAnnotationKind 'none'
     }
 }